ned1313/Implement-an-AVD-Infrastructure/7-create-storage-account/README.md

 1. Install FSLogix on your session host(s)
 1. License your FSLogix users and associate them with the Desktop Application Group that contains the session host(s) with FSLogix

 There are two scripts you'll need to complete these tasks.
 The first one is located in this directory, [`DomainJoinScript.ps1`](DomainJoinScript.ps1).
-The second installs FSLogix on a sesion host and is available [here].(https://raw.githubusercontent.com/DeanCefola/Azure-WVD/master/PowerShell/FSLogixSetup.ps1)
+The second installs FSLogix on a session host and is available [here](https://raw.githubusercontent.com/DeanCefola/Azure-WVD/master/PowerShell/FSLogixSetup.ps1).